 Weil annually celebrates Lunar New Year.
-The 2016 celebration was a client dinner at China Grill.
-Previous events have featured a spoken word poet, Kelly Tsai, at Radiance Tea House, networking events and private exhibit viewing at the Japan Society and the Museum of Chinese in America.
+Previous events have included a cooking demonstration, a client reception with spoken word poet, Kelly Tsai, at Radiance Tea House, and a private exhibit viewing at the Museum of Chinese in America.
 Attendees included representatives of Barclays, Citigroup, JPMorgan Chase & Co., MetLife, NBC Universal, and Wells Fargo.

 Diwali and Eid

-For the third year, AsianAttorneys@Weil co-sponsored the Annual Festival of Lights Diwali Celebration with the Barclays Embrace Americas Network.
+For the fourth year, AsianAttorneys@Weil co-sponsored the Annual Festival of Lights Diwali Celebration with the Barclays Embrace Americas Network.
 Weil has hosted other cross-cultural celebrations such as Eid.

 General Counsel Events

 Two Asian-American general counsels, Don Liu of Xerox and Sandra Leung of Bristol-Myers Squibb, shared highlights of their inspiring career journeys, promoted what individuals and organizations can do to remove the barriers of advancement for Asian Americans and other underrepresented groups, and build inclusion in the legal profession.
 The events were streamed live to all of the Firm’s U.S. offices.